 - Experienced lecturers, currently practicing part-time staff and visiting experts from New Zealand and overseas.

 - A wide range of elective courses that cover topics like architecture in the Pacific, urban housing design, climate-responsive architecture, high-performance cladding, digital fabrication and design economics.

 - Choose to take up the new elective course "Designing with Low Carbon Materials Elective (ARCH8624)".
 This course explores the environmental credentials, material properties and design implications of low carbon building materials.

 Preparing for your application

 Applicants must have a recognised undergraduate degree in the discipline of architecture with a grade point average (GPA) of 4.0 or higher for all level 7 courses.
 Open our GPA Calculator to determine your GPA.

 If you are invited for an interview, you will be asked to present a portfolio of your design work.
 You should be ready to discuss your professional history, the ideas within your work, your interests and the area of research by design that you are considering.

 You should have a significant portfolio of professional work that will enable you to reflect critically on your practice.
-Follow our portfolio hints and tips on what to include, what not to include and how to lay it all out.
+See our portfolio guidelines to help you prepare.

 For this programme, you will need the following: